rnathani/qlik-test/README.md

 Open a browser and hit http://localhost:8080/ for service spec.

+### Automated Deployment
+Build are tested and deployed in AWS ECS Cluster using Github Actions when PR is merged into Main.
+For feature branch only Unit and Integration tests are run

 ### Documentation:

 Application is using swagger documentation which can be viewed by running application locally or on the server.